QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposablevms.md

 A DisposableVM (previously known as a "DispVM") is a lightweight VM that can be created quickly and will disappear when closed.
 DisposableVMs are usually created in order to host a single application, like a viewer, editor, or web browser.

-From inside an AppVM, choosing the `Open in DisposableVM` option on a file will launch a DisposableVM for just that file.
+From inside an app qube, choosing the `Open in DisposableVM` option on a file will launch a DisposableVM for just that file.
 Changes made to a file opened in a DisposableVM are passed back to the originating VM.
 This means that you can safely work with untrusted files without risk of compromising your other VMs.
-DisposableVMs can be launched either directly from dom0's Start Menu or terminal window, or from within AppVMs.
+DisposableVMs can be launched either directly from dom0's Start Menu or terminal window, or from within app qubes.
 While running, DisposableVMs will appear in Qubes VM Manager with the name `disp####`.

 [![disposablevm-example.png](/attachment/wiki/DisposableVms/disposablevm-example.png)](/attachment/wiki/DisposableVms/disposablevm-example.png)